Where to stay in Machu Picchu. 5 stars hotel or budget – a guide to finding the best hotels in Machu Picchu, Peru

 If you cannot afford the Sanctuary Lodge (which really is not something to be ashamed of) or there are no vacancies, you still got a couple of other luxury hotels in Machu Picchu.
 Fear not, you are not going to have to sleep on the street.

 The second most famous hotel in Machu Picchu (and the best hotel in Aguas Calientes) is the Inkaterra Hotel (officially called Inkaterra Machu Picchu Pueblo Hotel).
 There is a standing cooperation with PeruRail.
-You can option to have lunch at this hotel right after you arrive by train at a discount place.
+You can opt to have lunch at this hotel right after you arrive by train at a discount place.
 The hotel appears to be some colonial-style property and is only a couple of meters away from the train station.
 Everything is very spacious.
 There is even an orchid garden you can explore.

 If you are looking for traditional design, a lovely view and a very open architecture, then this is your perfect hotel in Machu Picchu.